jcraigk/phishin/app/mcp/README.md

 [Phish.in](https://phish.in) is a community archive of live Phish recordings.
 This MCP server provides read-only access to the full archive including shows, songs, setlists, venues, tours, tags, playlists, audio streaming, and statistical analysis spanning every era of the band (1983-present).

+> **Note:** In the ChatGPT GPT Store, this app is listed as **Subtle Sounds** to avoid trademark concerns with the band name.
+The underlying MCP server and all functionality remain the same.

 ## Setup

 ### Server Configuration